 Cooking is permitted only in designated kitchen facilities.
-Use of electrical equipment (other than items listed previously), such as toasters, frying pans, George Foreman®-type grills, hot plates, waffle irons, toaster ovens, air fryers and instant pots is prohibited except in designated kitchen facilities, as these appliances have exposed heating elements.
-Space heaters are not permitted.
+Use of electrical equipment (other than items listed previously), such as toasters, frying pans, George Foreman®-type grills, hot plates, waffle irons, toaster ovens, air fryers, smores makers, ooni ovens and instant pots is prohibited except in designated kitchen facilities, as these appliances have exposed heating elements.
+Space heaters, fog machines, electric blankets, tanning beds, fireplaces, electronic doorbells, indoor/outdoor surveillance cameras, wireless routers and Wi-Fi adapters are not permitted.
 Residents may not plug one extension cord into another.
 All extension cords used must be a minimum of 16-gauge.
 The university may remove all unauthorized or potentially dangerous electrical appliances.